chipbuster/pinewood-derby/languagedoc.md

 Finally, there is special syntax for defining external events: a named external event can be triggered by using `<< name >>` syntax, while a named external event can be waited for by using `[[ ]]`.

+### Standard Library Declarations

+Since Pinewood does not support